vkdlxj008/jk/medical/insurance-cost-analysis/README.md

 ## 📂 How to Explore

-Start with visuals: View the main dashboard in visuals/2nddraftmedical.PNG Read insights: Check insights/ANALYSIS_INSIGHTS.md for detailed findings SQL work: Review ongoing SQL analysis in the sql/ folder
+1. **Start with visuals**: View the main dashboard in visuals/2nddraftmedical.PNG
+2. **Read insights**: Check insights/ANALYSIS_INSIGHTS.md for detailed findings
+3. **SQL work**: Review ongoing SQL analysis in the sql/ folder
-Results: Check results/ folder for SQL analysis outputs
+4. **Results**: Check results/ folder for SQL analysis outputs

 --------------------------------------------------------------------------------------
 If you have any questions or feedback, feel free to reach out!